 Because the cryptocurrency market is so volatile, there can be huge price movements in a short space of time.
 In addition, many crypto exchanges allow traders to use leverage, effectively increasing their potential profits while leading to greater risk.
 Before getting into trading, it’s important to be aware of the best strategies that will help you avoid risk and maximise your profits.
+This article explores some trading strategies that anyone can explore to become profitable traders.

 In algorithmic trading, a deal is placed by computer software that adheres to a predetermined set of guidelines, also known as an algorithm.
 Theoretically, the deal can produce profits at a pace and frequency that are beyond the capabilities of a human trader.
 You can learn about this technique through an algorithmic trading online programme.